 Medications | South Africa required a ton of shots and I went to see a travel doctor specifically for a complete list.
 One thing I hadn’t expected was malaria pills – there are a couple different versions on the market.

 You should talk to your doctor for the latest, accurate information but I remember that I took the kind which required consuming anti-malaria pills both before, during and after the trip (I think it was malarone).
-Also be sure to consult with your doctor about side effects.
-My cousin did doctoral work in Africa and hated his medicine since one of the side effects was disturbing nightmares.
+Consult with your doctor about potential side effects!

-For example, in Rwanda gorilla treks are popular where you hike up the mountains, carry all your own gear and can get relatively close.
-In that case, you’ll want light weight and minimal zoom.
+- For example, gorilla treks are popular in Rwanda and involve heavy hiking where you carry all your own gear to get close enough to the apes.
+In that case, you’ll want light weight lenses with minimal zoom.

-I’ve tailored my gear recommendations below for South African safaris, the bulk of which take place in Kruger National Park.
+Below are my gear recommendations for a typical South African safari in Kruger National Park: